borntofrappe/Practice-Front-End-Web-Development/Navigation Bar Icon Changes on Hover/README.md

 }
 ```

-Background property which accepts a reference for the SVG file (path/file-icon.svg) or the SVG element itself, directly inline (as in the example above).
+Background property which accepts a reference for the SVG file, in the form of `path/file-icon.svg`. *Or* the SVG element itself, directly inline (as in the example above).

 In the instance of the project in question, as the project is shipped on Codepen, the SVG is included inline.

 Inline, the SVG file can be included through the CSS property in a *data format*.
-Preceding the `<svg>` tags, it is therefore necessary to include the following string
+Prior to the `<svg>` tags, it is therefore necessary to include the following string

 ```
 data:image/svg+xml;utf8,